taimoorasad01/matrix_multiplication_master_modified/README.md

 # Matrix Multiplication & Sorting — Modified Project

-This folder was prepared by ChatGPT using your `OS_codes.txt` as the source for the C code files and scripts.
-The `OS_codes.txt` used as source is included in the project root for reference. (file: `OS_codes.txt`) — see original uploaded file. fileciteturn0file0

 ## Structure
 - `src/` : C source files for matrix multiplication (sequential, pthreads, OpenMP, MPI) and merge sort (sequential, pthreads, OpenMP).